 If you have certain health conditions, such as liver disease or hypertension, your doctor may advise staying away from alternative or prescription pills to support ED.

-As with any supplement in the United States, penis enlargement supplements are not regulated by the Food and Drug Administration (FDA).
+As with any supplement in the United States, penis enlargement supplements are not regulated by the FDA.
 So it’s important to do your homework and speak with a healthcare professional if you have questions.

 - American ginseng